boltops-tools/terraspace-docs/_docs/testing/module.md

 ### Run Tests

-To run the test, you should be in the module folder itself.
+To run the test, you should be **within** in the module folder itself.

     cd app/modules/example
     bundle